GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 We have a couple of graphical issues with the Apple Silicon machines.

-• Issue #378 (Github): When using the \'Show Speaker Level\' function on M1 and M2, the speakers are not visible unless an audio signal is sent to them.
+• Issue \#378 (Github): When using the 'Show Speaker Level' function on M1 and M2, the speakers are not visible unless an audio signal is sent to them.

-• Issue #344 (Github): Unable to zoom out in the 3D display after a maximum zoom in, only with Mac M1.
+• Issue \#344 (Github): Unable to zoom out in the 3D display after a maximum zoom in, only with Mac M1.

 Both these issues are currently under review and should be resolved